digiblurDIY/Website/docs/tasmota/how_to_flash_esp32.md

 ESPTool.py python tool is required and needs to be installed on the host machine.
 [ESPTool.py installation procedure](https://docs.espressif.com/projects/esptool/en/latest/esp32/)

-Identify the ESP32 and the flash memory size.
+Identify the ESP32 variant and the flash memory size.
 This can easily be done via:

 ```
 esptool.py flash_id